Articles

 Framer has tiered pricing:

-Extra costs for additional editors ($15-20/month), localization ($15/month per language), and advanced analytics.
+Extra costs for additional editors ($40/editor/month billed annually), localization ($20/locale/month billed annually), and advanced analytics on paid plans.
 Clearer cost structure with defined feature tiers.
-For more details about the plans, check our complete guide: Framer pricing in 2025: A guide to choosing the right plan.
+For more details about the plans, check our detailed guide to Framer's pricing and plans.

 Advantage: Figma Sites much more economical in beta for current Figma users.
 Framer offers more transparent long-term pricing with more plan alternatives.